jcwright77/engaging_cluster_howto/README.md

   -   Getting an interactive job, one node

         `srun -p sb.q -I -N 1 -c 1 --pty -t 0-00:05 /bin/bash`
         where `sb.q` is the partition you want to use.
-Note quicktest has a 15min limit. `-N "num nodes" -c "cores-per-node"`
+Note quicktest has a 15min limit. `-N "num nodes" -c "cpus-per-task"`

+	`srun -p  sched_mit_psfc  -I --tasks-per-node=4 -N 4  --pty -t 0-2:05 bash`
+	given an interactive job with 4 nodes x 4 cpus per node = 16 cores.

   -   Request 16 cores on a node
         `salloc -N 1 -n 16 -p sched_any_quicktest --time=0:15:00 --exclusive`